The Basics of Fertilizing Plants

 The fertilizer you choose at the start of the growing season will have a major impact on how your garden takes shape as it matures, especially when it comes to blooms on annuals and perennials.
 You want to choose and use fertilizer carefully for the best results.

-The first number on the label always refers to nitrogen, which plays a starring role in promoting green, leafy growth.
+- The first number on the label refers to nitrogen, which plays a starring role in promoting green, leafy growth.
 For most plants, nitrogen in a 10 percent to 12 percent range is ideal.
-A number in the low to mid-20s might be appropriate for elephant ears, coleus or sweet potato vine, where the point is showy foliage.
+A number in the low to mid-20s might be appropriate for elephant ears, coleus, or sweet potato vine, where the point is showy foliage.

-Fertilizers also contain many micronutrients that are essential, but only in very small quantities for plant development.
-You don’t have to know what to look for — any quality fertilizer that lists nutrient composition will contain sufficient micronutrients Do not buy a fertilizer that has no ingredient list as “Guaranteed Analysis” is the term you want to look for to make sure you’re getting a quality product.
-Once you’ve determined which nutrient mix is right for your plants, the next question is, liquid or granular?
+Fertilizers also contain many micronutrients that are essential, but only in very small quantities, for plant development.
+You don’t have to know what to look for — any quality fertilizer that lists nutrient composition will contain sufficient micronutrients.
+Do not buy a fertilizer that has no ingredient list.
+“Guaranteed Analysis” is the term to look for to make sure you’re getting a quality product.
+Once you’ve determined which nutrient mix is right for your plants, the next question is liquid or granular?
 Granular fertilizers release slowly into the soil, ensuring an even flow of nutrients over time.
 One application every two to three months is usually sufficient.
-It might be sprinkled on the soil around the plant, or later in the season, right on the mulch.
+It might be sprinkled on the soil around the plant or, later in the season, right on the mulch.

-Fertilize more often in hot, wet weather — or if the growing season is especially cool and dry, you can stretch the span out to five or six months.
+Fertilize more often in hot, wet weather.
+If the growing season is especially cool and dry, you can stretch the span out to five or six months.
 Liquid fertilizers act quickly and need to be applied every week or two.
 Even if you choose granular, liquid can be a good choice for fast action.
 Say you want a gorgeous garden for a special occasion.
-Apply liquid fertilizer several days in advance, and you have the equivalent of giving your plants a shot of adrenaline.
+Apply liquid fertilizer several days in advance as the equivalent of giving your plants a shot of adrenaline.